The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 Step 3.
 What to do in case of refusal

-Features of registration of disability for certain groups
+Peculiarities of registration of disability for certain groups

-group of patients procedure features
+patient group features of the procedure

 with vision problems the referral must be issued by the ophthalmologist who treats the patient

 1. The basic principle is that a person needs show your real helplessness more-less.
-You can bring a cane with you if you normally use it, a standard set of medications that you take several times a day, and other medical supplies.
-That is, the members of the commission should get a clear idea that you really need some care and support from the state.
+You can take a cane with you if you usually use one, a standard set of medications that you take several times a day, and others medical supplies.
+That is, the commission members must receive clear idea that you really need some care and support from the state.

 What does VTEK do?

-2. Determining the degree of disability.
+2. Determination of the degree of disability.

-3. Determination of the disability group, if there is evidence for that.
+3. Determination of disability group, if indicated.

-5. Referral of the patient to rehabilitation measures.
+5. Referring the patient to rehabilitation measures.

 Referral to VTEC is carried out at the request of the patient himself, his employer or at the initiative of the attending physician.